 Hong Kong people understand the wining and dining preferences of Asians.
 It is a good platform for pairing wines with Asian cuisine.

 To facilitate the further development of wine-related businesses in Hong Kong, the Government will continue to foster close liaison between the industry and the training institutions in assessing the longer-term manpower needs and mapping out the best way to meet such needs, covering personnel ranging from sommeliers to frontline staff involved in logistics and warehousing.
-Local training institutions are strengthening cooperation with overseas counterparts and developing enhanced training programs for personnel engaged in wine-related business.
-Hong Kong has a bilingual business environment with a wealth of seasoned professionals proficient in English and Chinese.
-Many training materials are being translated into Chinese.
+Responding to rising market demands, public as well as private training institutions are enriching or expanding their wine appreciation courses and developing enhanced manpower training programs.

 Hong Kong Customs is constantly vigilant against possible counterfeiting activities.
 To help prevent the entry of counterfeit wine into Hong Kong, Customs officers carry out continuous risk assessments and, as necessary, inspections of wine imports at control points.